oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 The requesting workload MUST have a pre-configured location for the TraT Service.
 It SHOULD rely on mechanisms such as {{Spiffe}} to securely authenticate the TraT Service before making a TraT Request.

+## Sender Constrained Tokens
+Although TraTs are short-lived, they may be sender constrained as an additional layer of defence to prevent them from being re-used by a compromised or malicious workload under the control of a hostile actor.

+## Access Tokens
+When using nested TraTs, the nested TraT MUST NOT contain the Access Token presented to the resource server.
+If an Access Token is included in a TraT, an attacker may obtain a TraT, extract the Access Token, and replay it to the Resource Server.
+TraT expiry does not protect against this attack since the Access Token may remain valid even after the TraT has expired.

 --- back

 # Acknowledgements {#Acknowledgements}